Re-examining Granger Causality with Causal Bayesian Networks and Reichenbachs Principles: Background

-An F-Test in equation \ref{eqn:FTest} was adopted to determine the model significance. $RSS_{full}$, computed residual sum of the square of the full model, which uses pasts of both variables in question and $RSS_{red}$, the residual sum of the square of the reduced or self-prediction model, which uses only the past states of the variable to be predicted. $p_{2} \text{ - } p_{1}$ and $n \text{ - } p_{2}$ are both degrees of freedom. $n$ is the number of data points, $p_{1}$ and $p_{2}$ are number of parameters of models $RSS_{red}$ and $RSS_{full}$, respectively.
-Note $p_{2}$ > $p_{1}$.
+\citet{granger1969investigating, granger1988some} introduced GC as a predictive criterion for causal ordering in time series.
+GC posits that a time series \(X^{i}\) Granger-causes another time series \(X^{j}\) if including the past values of \(X^{i}\) and \(X^{j}\) in a predictive model improves the prediction of \(X^{j}\) compared to using only the past values of \(X^{j}\).
+This relationship is formalised as follows (\(\tau\) is a lag parameter): { } An F-test (eqn \eqref{eqn:FTest}) is used to assess the significance of the model.
+Here, \(RSS_{\text{full}}\) and \(RSS_{\text{red}}\) denote the residual sum of squares for the full model (using past values of both variables) and the reduced model (using only the past values of the predicted variable), respectively.
+The degrees of freedom are \(p_{2} - p_{1}\) and \(n - p_{2}\), where \(n\) is the number of data points, and \(p_{1}\) and \(p_{2}\) are the number of parameters in the reduced and full models, respectively.
+Note that \(p_{2} > p_{1}\).

-Several extensions to GC have been proposed over the years ranging from linear to non-linear domains \cite{chen2004analyzing, ancona2004radial, bell1996non, chamberlain1982general, geweke1982measurement}. \cite{geweke1982measurement}, a linear extension to GC in time-domain time series and proposed an F-test (equation \ref{eqn:GCFTest}) to assess the significance of models with the other variable's pasts in the prediction to infer links.

-Granger developed both bivariate and multivariate Granger causality.
-Bivariate Granger causality (BVGC) is limited to two variables, examining the reduction in prediction variance of a variable $X^{i}$ from its past and that of another variable $X^{j}$.
-If the prediction variance is significantly lower compared to that obtained using only the pasts of $X^{i}$, then $X^{j}$ is said to \emph{Granger cause} $X^{i}$.
-Multivariate Granger causality extends this concept to multivariate datasets.
-This approach attempts to control for indirect effects and spurious relationships \cite{granger1969investigating, lutkepohl2005new}.

-Granger causality obeys the time causality and the slight time difference ($\triangle t$) between the cause and effect, hence GC order (lag parameter $\tau$), for determining connections between a cause and effect.
-Numerous implementations and/or extensions to GC exist \cite{shojaie2022granger, chen2022granger, wen2013granger, white2010granger, cadotte2010granger, eichler2010granger, zou2009granger} aiming to circumvent the limitations of GC.
-To date, GC is still being criticised for not being causal.
-Here, we propose a fix to one of GC's major criticisms$\--$associational link inference.
-We came by this solution by re-examining Granger's framework from a causal Bayesian networks (CBNs) perspective.